panaverse/panaverse.github.io/README.md

 ### Program Duration and Fee

-The program will consist of four semesters.
-The fee will be Rs.
-10,000 per semester.
-The students will have an option to pay an one time fee of Rs.
-25,000 for the entire program covering all four semesters i.e. instead of paying Rs.
-40,000 for the program they will pay Rs.
-25,000 and get a discount of Rs.
-15,000.
-Per week there will be 2 classes of 2 hours each.

-Per Semester: Rs.
-10,000

-One Time: Rs.
-25,000 (Covers 4 Semesters)
+The program will consist of two semesters.
+The first semister of the program will be totally free.
+The details for the second semister will be announced latter.

 ### Student Waiting List Application Form